dlo/no-t.co/README.md

 # no-t.co

-This simple extension watches your tweet stream and replaces all t.co links with their original, expanded URLs.
+This Safari extension simply watches your tweet stream and replaces all t.co links with their original, expanded URLs.
+Yep, that's about it.